 - Student-faculty ratio: 14:1

 Athletic Conference: NCAA Division III in the Southern Collegiate Athletic Conference.
 Members of the American Southwest Conference for football.

-Women’s varsity sports: basketball, cross country, golf, soccer, softball, tennis, track and field, and volleyball
+Women’s varsity sports: basketball, cross country, golf, soccer, softball, tennis, indoor and outdoor track and field, and volleyball

-Men’s varsity sports: baseball, basketball, football, golf, soccer, tennis, cross country and track and field
+Men’s varsity sports: baseball, basketball, football, golf, soccer, tennis, cross country and indoor and outdoor track and field

 School colors: black and gold